If this is okay with you, please close this message.

 18 February was an exciting day for our crisis care campaign.
 It was the launch of the Crisis Care Concordat, when 22 national organisations in England including all the responsible government departments, and professional, NHS, social care and police organisations agreed to work together to improve outcomes for people experiencing mental health crisis and produced an action plan for how they would do it.
 Actually ‘we’, not ‘they’.
 Mind took part in developing the Crisis Care Concordat as a ‘critical friend’ and by working with people with lived experience to shape the outcomes it is setting out to achieve.
 We are signed up to it, too.

-Before we come up to date here is some back story.
 Through our campaign hundreds of people shared their stories about crisis care – how good it can be, but too often how hard it is to get, and how unsafe it can be.
 By telling it how it is – to our inquiry panel, to MPs and in the media – we got crisis care on the political agenda.

 That was then – what’s happening now?
 There are a number of national Crisis Care Concordat initiatives.
 For example the Care Quality Commission is carrying out a thematic review of mental health crisis care services; following a call for evidence they are inspecting selected services.
 But the Concordat outcomes can only be achieved if every responsible agency in every locality works together to make it happen.

 Now we are working with the Department of Health to make that a reality.
 Together we are running regional events where people can come together to get inspired, build relationships and work out what they will do.
 Every locality is expected to make a declaration by the end of 2014 and to produce an action plan thereafter.
 You can check whether your area has made a declaration yet on the Concordat website and read about some of the good practices being developed, such as Bristol's first sanctuary where people can go who are experiencing severe emotional distress and the street triage pilots where mental health nurses work with the police.